 I’ve been quiet this past week, but my mind sure as hell hasn’t.

 To prefix: I, for the most part, am an introverted, private person.
-This blog along with a select few posts on Instagram tend to be the most insight I give other people into my life.
+My blog along with a select few posts on Instagram tend to be the most insight I give other people into my life.
 I don’t like to read other people’s dirty laundry, bad moods, criticisms or shit talking aired on social media.
 Too many people have forgotten something I learned in elementary school: “If you don’t have anything nice to say, don’t say anything at all.”
 Or, as I’ve gotten older, Mark Twain’s famous quote: “It is better to keep your mouth closed and let people think you are a fool than to open it and remove all doubt.”
 These are two statements I strive to live by.

 Because negativity breeds negativity.
 It is easy to acknowledge every negative little thing and forget how many positive, albeit perhaps mundane, things happen on a daily basis.
 For instance: let’s say you work in an office.
 Your day is going alright, but a coworker is stressed out.
 They vent to anyone nearby about how much this project sucks, how incapable their boss is, question why the company does things so back-asswards.
 What do you do?
 This has now shed light on things you’ve thought about previously but didn’t say anything.
 Someone else opened their mouth first, and suddenly you have the opportunity to chime in.
 Now your mental energy has shifted to the negativity.
 You spend the rest of the day annoyed and stressed out, and anything slightly off skew becomes a trigger deeper down the hole.